Travel & Touring | WA Things To Do

 The completed Wellington Dam mega mural (Image credit: Taj Kempe)

-If you’d rather hit the pedals, the Pile Road trail network at Mt Lennard offers more than 40km of trails of varying difficulties and lengths.
+If you’d rather hit the pedals, the Pile Road trail network at Mt Lennard offers more than 40km of mountain bike trails of varying difficulties and lengths.
 All trails weave through the park’s lush jarrah forest and boast sweeping views over the Collie River Valley.
-The easiest trail (and a great option for kids or first-timers) is the 6km Lennard Half Circuit half loop.
-More experienced bikers should try the 11.5km Mill Brook Trail, which is packed with steep descents and challenging river sections.
+The easiest trail (and a great option for kids or first-timers) is the 7km Lennard Half Circuit dual loop.
+More experienced bikers should try the 11.5km Millbrook Trail, which is packed with steep descents and challenging river sections.

 Stop three: King Jarrah Tree